garvk1708/Latido/README.md

 - **Filter by Time**: Filter your music insights by time range (4 weeks, 6 months, or all time)
 - **Explore Stats**: View your top tracks, artists, and albums
 - **Get Insights**: Discover AI-powered insights about your music taste
-- **Mobile View**: Toggle mobile view for optimized experience on smaller screens
+- **Responsive Design**: App automatically adapts to all screen sizes from mobile to desktop

 ## Project Structure
 - `main.py`: Main application and UI components